KNtsako/Background-Job-Runner-for-Laravel/README.md

 Commit your changes: git commit -m 'Add new feature'.
 Push to the branch: git push origin feature-branch.
 Submit a pull request.
-License
-This project is licensed under the MIT License.
-See the LICENSE file for details.

-Contact
-For any questions or issues, feel free to open an issue on GitHub or contact Your Name.

 Acknowledgments
 Thanks to all contributors and the Laravel community for inspiration and support.